RESEARCH ABOUT RESEARCH METHODS

 Electronic Journal of Business Research Methods http://www.ejbrm.com/ "provides perspectives on topics relevant to research in the field of business and management."

-Journal of Official Statistics http://www.jos.nu/ many articles about research methods.
+Journal of Official Statistics http://www.degruyter.com/view/j/jos many articles about research methods.
+Articles from 2012 and before are here http://www.jos.nu/Contents/jos_online.asp .

-Journal of MultiDisciplinary Evaluation http://survey.ate.wmich.edu/jmde/index.php/jmde_1/index articles describing evalaution projects, and evaluation issues, methods, etc. Was here
+Journal of MultiDisciplinary Evaluation http://journals.sfu.ca/jmde/index.php/jmde_1/index articles describing evalaution projects, and evaluation issues, methods, etc.

 Journal of Research Practice http://jrp.icaap.org/index.php/jrp "The Journal aims to highlight the dynamics of research practice, as it unfolds in the life of a researcher, in the growth and decline of a field, and in relation to a changing social and institutional environment."

-Qualitative Social Research http://qualitative-research.net/ "A peer-reviewed, free and interdisciplinary online journal for qualitative research." a journal of research about qualitative methods.
-The forums or articles are at http://www.qualitative-research.net/fqs/fqs-eng.htm (the english page, that is).
-Click on "features".
+Qualitative Social Research http://www.qualitative-research.net/index.php/fqs/index "A peer-reviewed, free and interdisciplinary online journal for qualitative research." a journal of research about qualitative methods.
 Some of the forums include: "Subjectivity and Reflexivity in Qualitative Research II", and "Text, Archive, Re-Analysis", and others.

 Qualitative Sociology Review http://www.qualitativesociologyreview.org/ENG/index_eng.php Research using qualitative methods, and some about qualitative methods.
 For example: "Oh yes, I remember it well!"
 Reflections on Using the Life-Grid in Qualitative Interviews with Couples .

-The qualitative report http://www.nova.edu/ssss/QR/index.html edited on line journal about qualitative research.
+The qualitative report http://tqr.nova.edu/ edited on line journal about qualitative research.
 A number of articles about qualitative methods.
-Also see a section, Practicing Qualitative Research http://www.nova.edu/ssss/QR/practice.html

-Survey Research Methods http://www.surveymethods.org/ actually forwards to http://w4.ub.uni-konstanz.de/srm/ on line peer reviewed journal.
-This journal is listed here http://esra.sqp.nl/esra/journal/ and "is the official journal of The European Survey Research Association"
+Survey Research Methods http://www.surveymethods.org/ actually forwards to https://ojs.ub.uni-konstanz.de/srm/ on line peer reviewed journal.
+This journal "is the official journal of The European Survey Research Association" http://www.europeansurveyresearch.org/home/

 For developing countries, check out the Health InterNetwork Access to Research Initiative http://www.who.int/hinari/en/ with free or low cost access to journals, for non profit institutions in developing countries.
 Includes these journals: American Journal of Evaluation, Evaluation and Program Planning, International Journal of Social Research Methodology, and others which may have related information.